Hybrid acousto-optical swing-up state control in a quantum dot: Results

 where $\Delta = \omega_{\mathrm{L}} - \omega$ is the laser detuning.

-For a three-level system with an additional excited state $\ket{\mathrm{xx}}$, see \subfigref{fig:system}{a} again, we assume that the acoustic field modulates both excited states with different amplitudes due to different coupling strengths.
-Modulation of the $\ket{\mathrm{xx}}$ state is marked with a violet arrow.
-We consider no direct optical coupling between the $\ket{\mathrm{g}}$ and $\ket{\mathrm{xx}}$ states.
-Such a description corresponds to optically active QDs, where $\ket{\mathrm{xx}}$ corresponds to the biexciton state and can be approximately described as a pair of excitons, i.e., a product of orbitally identical exciton states, $\ket{\mathrm{xx}}\approx\ket{\mathrm{x}}\otimes\ket{\mathrm{x}}$.
-Due to interactions, the biexciton energy is lower than twice the exciton energy by the binding energy $\Delta_{\mathrm{B}}$, for which we choose a typical value of 4~meV.
-The blue arrow marks the laser, this time detuned by $\Delta_{\mathrm{B}}$ from the $\ket{\mathrm{g}}$--$\ket{\mathrm{xx}}$ transition.
-The three-level system Hamiltonian in the RWA (see Appendix~\ref{sec:app-rwa} for derivation) can be written in the form
+In a three-level model including the biexciton state, $\ket{\mathrm{xx}}$, the acoustic field modulates both excited states with different amplitudes due to different coupling strengths.
+There is no first-order (one-photon) optical coupling between the $\ket{\mathrm{g}}$ and $\ket{\mathrm{xx}}$ states, but they can be coupled by two-photon transitions.
+The three-level system Hamiltonian in the RWA (Supplementary Note 1\cite{supplement} for derivation) can be written in the form